openshift/enhancements/README.md

 for recognizing when consensus has been reached so that a proposal is ready to be approved, or formally rejected.
 In cases where consensus is not emerging on its own, the approver may also step in as a mediator.
-The approver do not need to be a subject-matter expert for the subject of the design, although it can help if they are.
+The approver does not need to be a subject-matter expert for the subject of the design, although it can help if they are.

 Choosing the appropriate approver depends on the scope of an